 Although the Greater Yellowstone Trail corridor presents an amazing opportunity to develop a world-class long range trail, a number of challenges exist to realizing this vision.
-Throughout the Planning Team's public outreach process, the most commonly raised issue was long term maintenance of the proposed trail.
-Currently, segments of the trail are being maintained by a mix of non-profit trail groups (Friends of Pathways, TVTAP), city/county maintenance crews (Jackson, Victor, Driggs) or public agencies (Grand Teton National Park, USFS, Idaho State Parks).
+Throughout the Planning Team's public outreach process, the most commonly raised issue was long-term maintenance of the proposed trail.
+Currently, existing segments of the trail are being maintained by government agencies, typically the agency with the jurisdictional authority for the trail, such as the National Park Service, counties, cities, and IDPR.
+Maintenance efforts have been supported by a mix of non-profit trail groups (Friends of Pathways, TVTAP, Friends of Teton Pass), and private donations to local government from individuals, business, and foundations.
 In particular, public land managers have been increasingly challenged to provide sustained maintenance levels on their existing facilities with shrinking maintenance budgets.
 The following pages describe general estimated maintenance costs and practices as well as potential funding mechanisms to support the Greater Yellowstone Trail.